Ecological Landscaping

 Xeriscape, Dry Creeks & Rain Gardens

-People often ask how to make a wet area less wet.
-We prefer to work with Mother Nature and not fight her.
+We often get asked how to make a wet area less wet?
+We consider such areas to be an opportunity to create something special.
 Many plants love "wet feet" and wet meadows and bog gardens can become a favorite habitat for the homeowner to cultivate.
-We also work with helping nature repair itself from flooding and hurricanes.
-Properly restored stream banks and flood plains can resist erosion and maintain that delicate balance between a little too much water and disaster.
+We also work with helping nature manage flooding and hurricanes.
+Properly planted stream banks and flood plains can resist erosion and maintain that delicate balance between a little too much water and a disaster.

 Ponds, Bogs, Wetlands & Rain Gardens

-Shade gardens have a mystical and earthy feel to them that is hard to accomplish in bright sunlight.
 Glorious gardens can be created under a canopy of trees.
-A shaded area can be one of the most rewarding to landscape.
-We often associate pollinators with meadows, but there are many woodland butterflies and moths and they require specific plants to reproduce on.
+A shaded area can be both mystical and earthy in the way a sunny garden cannot achieve.
+We often associate pollinators with meadows, but there are many woodland butterflies and moths and they require specific forest plants to reproduce on.
+Embracing these cooler, shady areas of your property can be especially rewarding during the hot days of summer.

 Woodland & Shade Gardens